Learn more about how to conduct usability studies with eye tracking on mobile devices, smart phones and tablets.

 While mobile devices are intended to be used freely held in the hands, this introduces some complexities for the user experience researcher.
 A function that a person uses whilst on the move should ideally be tested in as real a situation as possible.
 However, it might not be ideal to test the first prototype of an application in a real setting as such testing often requires a lot of resources (planning, setup, participants, monitoring, analysis time etc).
 Instead, it is often more beneficial to test the application or the web page first in a lab as this allows the most fundamental usability issues to be identified at an early stage and at a much lower cost.

 The choice of whether to use one or the other method and approach is, of course, completely up to the researcher and is dependent on the research questions that needs to be answered.
 It is not uncommon to see both approaches during the design process.
 We recommend conducting eye tracking studies of mobile interfaces in a laboratory setting.
 In a laboratory the environment can be controlled and non-mobile recording equipment can be used.
 Because test participants are typically seated and do not move around, capturing their interaction with the mobile device will be much easier.
 The benefits of this mounted approach are two-fold.
-First, a stationary eye tracker like the Tobii Pro X3-120 or X2-60 can deliver higher sampling rates and greater accuracy.
-Second, the Scene generation tools in Tobii Studio provide for an analytical workflow that has a higher degree of automation and aggregation and greater throughput and efficiency than the Tobii Glasses Analyzer for the Glasses 2 wearable eye tracker.
+First, a stationary eye tracker like the Tobii Pro X3-120 can deliver higher sampling rates and greater accuracy.
+Second, the Scene generation tools in Tobii Pro Studio and Times of Interest feature in Pro Lab provide for an analytical workflow that has a higher degree of automation and aggregation and greater throughput and efficiency than the Tobii Glasses Analyzer for the Glasses 2 wearable eye tracker.

 Recruiting participants for usability testing of a mobile application or a mobile website is much like recruiting for any usability test session.
 If testing with a specific device is required, try to recruit participants who are familiar with that particular device.
 Participants cannot be expected to know how to handle a device that differs from the one they own and use regularly.
 Therefore, their performance during a test may suffer if they have to use an unfamiliar device.
 If it is impossible to recruit participants who own the type of device that is going to be used for testing, give the participants a practice task before starting the actual test.
 That way, participants get the chance to acclimate themselves with the device.